AzJRC/log_ingestion_pipeline_gso/wef/WefManagementTool/docs/QUERYMETA_SCHEMA.md

 Under `RequiredSettings`, the allowed fields are `GroupPolicy` for Group Policy related settings, `AuditPolicy` for Audit Policy related settings, and `Registry` for Registry related settings.

-## The Query Event Metadata Schema (EVT)
+## The Query Event (Sub)Metadata Schema (EVT)

-The EVT schema is another section of the metadata information of a `QUERY.XML` file.
+The EVT schema is another section of the metadata that you **MUST** include in a `QUERY.XML` file.
 The Event Metadata provides granular information of each event in the query, including the event ids, channel per event, description of the event, and event types (Success and/or Failure).

 ```XML
 <!--